Measurement and Analysis of Lobar Lung Deformation After a Change of Patient Position During Video-Assisted Thoracoscopic Surgery: Materials and methods

 \subsubsection{Displacements and principal directions}

-For visualization purposes, displacements were computed at points inside the undeformed lung geometry (\Seg{CT}{lobes} after rigid initialization).
-These displacements (from $\Omega_\mathcal{M}$ to $\Omega_\mathcal{F}$) correspond to the inverse displacements estimated by the subanatomical registration process (from $\Omega_\mathcal{F}$ to $\Omega_\mathcal{M}$), and were computed via the point-wise iterative algorithm proposed by \citeauthor{crum_methods_2007}.
+For visualization purposes, displacements were computed at points inside the undeformed lung geometry.
+These displacements correspond to the inverse displacements estimated by the subanatomical registration process, and were computed via the point-wise iterative algorithm proposed by Crum \etal \cite{crum_methods_2007}.

 To study the principal directions of displacement, principal component analysis (PCA) was performed over the inverse deformation fields of each independent lobe.
-The procedure used followed the work of \citeauthor{hartkens_measurement_2003}, who calculated the main directions of a displacement field corresponding to deformation after brain surgery.
-First, each displacement was represented as a point in 3D-dimensional space (i.e., only the magnitude and direction of displacements are analyzed, not their original positions).
+The procedure used followed the work of Hartkens \etal \cite{hartkens_measurement_2003}, who calculated the main directions of a displacement field corresponding to deformation after brain surgery.
+First, each displacement was represented as a point in 3D-dimensional space (\emph{i.e.}, only the magnitude and direction of displacements are analyzed, not their original positions).
 The principal directions of displacement were estimated as the directions of maximum variance of the resulting point cloud.
 In contrast to the traditional PCA algorithm, the variance was estimated from the origin of the space and not from the center of the point cloud, since the latter approach would modify the magnitudes and directions of displacements.
-The estimated principal directions were scaled with their associated variances, and formed a set of three orthogonal vectors.
+The estimated principal directions were scaled with their associated variances for visualization purposes.